The best chicken wings in every US state

 Minnesota: Japanese Sticky wings, Red Cow, Minneapolis

-Looking for good wings in Minnesota?
-Check out funky sports bar Red Cow, which has five outposts in the state.
+Looking for great wings in Minnesota?
+Head to funky sports bar Red Cow, which has five outposts in the state.
 Its Japanese Sticky wings, which are sweet and spicy with a hint of citrus, have been described as the "best ever".
 You can have them on the bone, or gluten-free and boneless.

 Mississippi: Pepsi-Cola smoked wings, The Pig & Pint, Jackson

-At award-winning barbecue restaurant The Pig & Pint, the pecan-smoked wings in Pepsi-Cola glaze get customers talking.
-Comments are generally about how different they are, how flavorful they are and how the meat pulls so easily from the bone.
-And if that isn't enough smokiness, the ranch dressing has smoked garlic in it.
+At award-winning barbecue and craft beer joint The Pig & Pint, the pecan-smoked wings in Pepsi-Cola glaze get people talking.
+Customers love how different they taste, that they're packed with flavor, and how the meat pulls so easily from the bone.
+And if that isn't enough smokiness already for you, they come with a delicious smoked garlic ranch dressing.

 Missouri: smoked wings, Salt + Smoke, St. Louis

-If you’re a fan of elevated fast food, Salt + Smoke has you covered.
+If you’re a fan of elevated fast food then Salt + Smoke, which has six locations, has you covered.
 The smoked wing plate comes with two sides and a bacon and Cheddar popover.
 The wings are super crisp on the outside while still being tender in the middle, and some customers say they’re the best they’ve ever tasted.

 Montana: Sissy Sauce wings, Desperado Sports Tavern, Missoula

-Regular winners of “Missoula’s Best Wings”, busy sports bar Desperado Sports Tavern fries fresh chicken then tosses it in its homemade sauces.
-The top option is Sissy Sauce, which is mild and sweet – and you can even ask for the wings to be extra crispy.
-Self-confessed wing snobs call them the best in town, and say they can’t be beaten.
-This, along with the bountiful TVs and hometown feel, make it an ideal place to be on game day.
+Regularly winning accolades and awards for its wings, sports bar Desperado Sports Tavern fries fresh chicken then tosses it in house-made sauces.
+The top option is Sissy Sauce, which is mild and sweet – and you can ask for the wings to be extra crispy.
+Wings fans call them the best in town and say its the best place to be on game day.

 Nebraska: Oscar’s Wings, Oscars Pizza & Sports Grille, Omaha

-Sports bars aren’t always known for the quality of their food.
-However, Oscar's was started by three local guys who found good grub to be just as important as sport and cold beer.
-Its renowned 'char buffed' wings are fried, tossed in sauce, then finished on the grill, so the sauce is baked on.
-Options include all the classics such as Buffalo, BBQ, and Garlic Parmesan.
-They’re not cheap, but they’re worth it.
+Sports bars aren’t always known for their exceptional food.
+However, Oscar's was started by three local guys who believe it's just as important as sport and cold beer.
+The bar's renowned 'char buffed' wings are fried, tossed in sauce, then finished on the grill, so the sauce is baked on.
+Options range from classics like Buffalo, BBQ, and garlic parmesan to the more adventurous, like Thai chili bourbon.
+Customers think they're the best wings around.

 New Hampshire: chicken wings, Wing-Itz, various locations

 Hand cutting its wings daily from good quality chicken, cool spot Wing-Itz prides itself on its “wing butchery”.
-It also offers 30 original, house-made sauces which range from sweet to spicy.
-On the hot end is Sweet Sin, which has a lot going on in terms of tasting notes and heat.
-Don’t be afraid to try it: the dish comes with blue cheese or ranch sauce, and celery sticks to soothe burning tongues.
-The restaurant has four outposts in Hampton, Dover, Portsmouth, and Newmarket.
+It also offers 30 house-made sauces and rubs, ranging from mild to super spicy.
+Regulars really love Sweet Sin, which is big on both flavor and heat, and the wings come with blue cheese or ranch sauce.
+The restaurant has three outposts in Hampton, Dover, and Newmarket.

 New Jersey: double fried wings, TaKorea BBQ, Harrison